Narias1999/Star_Battle/README.md

 # Star_Battle

-This is a game created with vanila javascript and using any libraries.
+This is a game created with vanila javascript.
 [Play Demo](https://narias1999.github.io/Star_Battle/)